VSnow1988/CS330_BrickBreaker/README.md

 # CS330_BrickBreaker
 CS330 SNHU week 8 project: Brick-Breaker with OpenGL.
-Downlod these files to run as a Visual Studio project.
+Downlod these files to edit or run as a Visual Studio project.

 A brick-breaker style game.
 Uses vectors to hold balls and bricks and draw them on-screen.